-2.15 Pension costs
+2.16 Pension costs

-Ballinasloe Credit Union (Our Lady of Lourdes) Limited participates in an industry-wide pension scheme for some employees (The Irish League of Credit Unions Republic of Ireland Pension Scheme).
+Ballinasloe Credit Union (Our Lady of Lourdes) Limited participates in an industry-wide pension scheme for certain employees (The Irish League of Credit Unions Republic of Ireland Pension Scheme).
 This is a funded defined benefit scheme with assets managed by the Scheme's trustees.

-The scheme is a multi-employer Scheme and due to the nature of the Scheme it is not possible for Ballinasloe Credit Union (Our Lady of Lourdes) Limited to separately identify its share of the Scheme's underlying assets and liabilities.
-Consequently, it accounts for the Scheme as a defined contribution plan.
+The scheme is a multi-employer Scheme and due to the nature of the Scheme, it is not possible for Ballinasloe Credit Union (Our Lady of Lourdes) Limited to separately identify its share of the Scheme's underlying assets and liabilities.
+Consequently, it accounts for the Scheme as a defined contribution plan, in accordance with FRS 102.

-The Credit Union also operates a defined contribution pension scheme for some employees.
-The assets of this scheme are held separately from those of the Credit Union in independently administered funds.
+The credit union also operates a defined contribution pension scheme for certain employees.
+The assets of this scheme are held separately from those of the credit union in independently administered funds.
 Employer contributions to the pension scheme are charged to the income and expenditure account in the period to which they relate.

-2.16 Holiday pay
+2.17 Holiday pay